How to clean Simogas Planchas

 When the plate is clean, dry it thoroughly and brush it with a thin layer of oil, including the edges, with a paper towel.
 This will protect your plate from oxidation.

 If the maintenance instructions are not followed, your plancha may rust in some places.
 If you discover rust stains or your plate is very dirty, you will need to use a pumice stone to remove rust.

-Maintenance of an enameled cast iron plate does not require too much effort, since the enamel coating already protects the plate from corrosion.
+Maintenance of an enamelled cast iron plate does not require too much effort, since the enamel coating already protects the plate from corrosion.

 Hard chrome plated planchas

-Hard chrome is the easiest to care for, as food does not stick to the surface of the plate.
+Hard chrome is the easiest to care for, as food does not stick to the plate surface.
 As with carbon rolled steel and ground steel plate planchas, plate cleaning is done by pouring a glass of water or ice cubes over the still hot plate and removing the residue with a spatula.